shawnlewis/tinyagent/README.md

 <press enter>

-User: <type this> write a python function that can determine if a chess board is in checkmate
+User: <type this> write a python function that can determine if a chess board is in checkmate. you should keep the problem spec in spec.txt
 ```

 ## Pip deps